 Brad Weismann's new book, Lost in the Dark: A World History of Horror Film, will be published in the spring of 2021.
 He is an award-winning writer and editor who returned to the place he grew up, in the shadow of the Colorado Rockies, after 15 years of performing standup, improvisational, and sketch comedy on stage, radio, and television.
 Ever since, he has worked as a journalist, feature writer, and contributor to publications and websites worldwide such as Senses of Cinema, Film International, Backstage, Muso, Parterre, Movie Habit, 5280, EnCompass, Colorado Daily, and Boulder Magazine.
 He focuses on the arts and popular culture, covering topics from grand opera to midget wrestling; a cross-section of his work can be found at brad-weismann.com.
 He was inducted into the Denver/Boulder Critics’ Circle in 2001.
 He was selected by the Library of Congress to contribute explanatory essays to the National Rcording Registry.

 As a film writer, Weismann’s work brought him to the attention of legendary film critic Roger Ebert, who supported and encouraged him.
-His Film Patrol website features published stories and independent projects; several of his essays appear in the forthcoming book 100 Years of Soviet Cinema.
+His Film Patrol website features published stories and independent projects; several of his essays appear in the epic online project 100 Years of Soviet Cinema.
 He has interviewed film figures ranging from Monty Python’s Terry Jones to Blaxploitation superstar Pam Grier, director Alex Cox, Oscar-winning documentarian Alex Gibney, screenwriters such as John August, Tod Davies, and Scott Moore, and Disney’s Don Hahn.

 In eight years at the Boulder International Film Festival (BIFF), he moved from staging workshops and panels to creating the festival’s social media presence, concluding as Director of Digital Communications.
 He has served as host, moderator, and interviewer at such events as BIFF, the Conference on World Affairs, and even at Boulder’s Outdoor Cinema.
 A former radio host, he has lectured on Bernstein for the “Telling Stories” concert series, on film scoring for the Boulder Philharmonic Orchestra, and on Eugene O’Neill at the Denver Public Library.